github/docs/content/code-security/security-overview/viewing-security-insights-for-your-organization.md

 {% endnote %}

-The impact analysis table has three tabs: "Repositories", "Advisories", and "SAST vulnerabilities":
+The impact analysis table has separate tabs showing data for: "Repositories" and "Advisories".

-- The "Repositories" tab shows the top 10 repositories with the most open alerts as of the end of the chosen time period, ranked by the total number of open alerts.
+- The "Repositories" tab shows the top 10 repositories with the most open alerts at the end of the chosen time period, ranked by the total number of open alerts.
 For each repository, the total number of open alerts is shown alongside a breakdown by severity.

 - The "Advisories" tab applies to {% data variables.product.prodname_dependabot %} alerts, and shows the top 10 CVE advisories as of the end of the chosen time period, ranked by the total number of open alerts.
 For each advisory, the total number of open alerts is shown alongside a severity rating.

-- The "SAST vulnerabilities" tab applies to {% data variables.product.prodname_code_scanning %} alerts, and shows the top 10 static application security testing (SAST) vulnerabilities, ranked by the total number of open alerts.
-For each vulnerability, the total number of open alerts is shown alongside a severity rating.

 {% else %}